huangc/WGvarSNP/README.md

 5. cleanup with `sh xcleanup`
 6. Find main outputs in the sub-directory /data under your working directory.

-Note1: PREREQ.sh will submit a job to index ref genome.
+Note1: PREREQ.sh submits a job to index ref genome.
 Make sure the job is done before proceeding to the next step.
 Note2: If x2-qsub encounter an error message of "Bad input: mis-encoded base qualities", you need to turn on option "-fixMisencodedQuals" in step #6 Realign Target and step #7 Indel Realigner of the qsub script.
 Turning on this option universally, however, would run the risk of having another error "Bad input: while fixing mis-encoded base qualities we encountered a read that was correctly encoded".

 ## Reference: